The Berth Two and Lynn Creek Estuary Offset Project - PER #21-068

 Project Timeline

-Our permit application is currently being reviewed by the port authority, and as part this review, we want your feedback (community_questions@neptuneterminals.com).
-The deadline for feedback is October 26, 2023.
+Our permit application is currently being reviewed by the port authority.

 Thank you to everyone for sharing your feedback during our public engagement period, which extended from September 27, 2023 to October 26, 2023